-ΤΟΡΙΣ SUMMARY
+What is FINEOS' pro forma and statutory historical and forecast financial performance?

-What is FINEOS' pro forma and statutory historical and forecast financial performance? and Statutory Forecast Annual presented below contains non with the more detailed discuss including the assumptions, ma as well as the key risks set out A condensed version of FINEOS' Pro Forma and Statutory Historical and Pro Forma and Statutory Forecast Annual Income Statements are set out below.
+A condensed version of FINEOS' Pro Forma and Statutory Historical and Pro Forma and Statutory Forecast Annual Income Statements are set out below.
 The information presented below contains non-IFRS financial measures and should be read in conjunction with the more detailed discussion of the Financial Information set out in Section 4, including the assumptions, management discussion and analysis and sensitivity analysis, as well as the key risks set out in Section 5.
-The pro forma and historical and forecast financial information and the statutory

-historical and forecast financia historical and forecast financial information included in this Prospectus have been prepared on the basis described in Section 4 of this Prospectus.
+The pro forma and historical and forecast financial information and the statutory historical and forecast financial information included in this Prospectus have been prepared on the basis described in Section 4 of this Prospectus.

 A reconciliation of the Pro Forma Historical and Forecast Annual Income Statements to the Statutory Historical and Forecast Annual Income Statements is provided in Section 4.3.5.

-Pro forma his torical Pro forma fo recast
+Pro forma his torical Pro forma forecast

 € millions FY17 FY18 FY19F FY20F

 Software 17.8 22.0 23.0 30.1

 Services 23.3 31.6 38.4 43.9

 Total revenue 41.1 53.7 61.5 74.0

 EBITDA 1.4 7.7 7.1 8.7

 EBIT (3.1) 2.3 (1.1) (2.0)

 Net profit/(loss) after tax (3.5) 0.6 (1.9) (2.3)

-ТОРІС SUMMARY
+TOPIC SUMMARY

-Statutory his torical Statutory fo recast
+Statutory historical Statutory forecast

 € millions FY17 FY18 FY19F FY20F

 Software 17.8 22.0 23.0 30.1

 Services 23.3 31.6 38.4 43.9

 Total revenue 41.1 53.7 61.5 74.0

 EBITDA 2.4 9.7 6.9 2.4

 EBIT (1.9) 3.6 (1.3) (8.3)

 Net profit/(loss) after tax (2.5) 1.3 (2.8) (8.7)

-For further information, see Se ection 4
+For further information, see Se ction 4

 What is FINEOS' dividend policy?
-Given the strong growth oppor FINEOS does not have any pres r FINEOS Admin Suite,
+Given the strong growth opportunity FINEOS has identified for FINEOS AdminSuite, FINEOS does not have any present plan to pay dividends.

-The payment of a dividend by F will be a function of a number of FINEOS and its directors and m the operating results, the gener condition of FINEOS, future fun taxation considerations, any co of dividends by FINEOS, and an of factors (many o lanagement, and a ral business enviro Iding requirement Intractual, legal or f which are o are not reliabl onment, cash s, capital mar regulatory re utside the contr ly predictable), in flows and the fi nagement initiat estrictions on the ol of ncluding nancial ives, e payment
+The payment of a dividend by FINEOS, if any, is at the discretion of the Directors and will be a function of a number of factors (many of which are outside the control of FINEOS and its directors and management, and are not reliably predictable), including the operating results, the general business environment, cash flows and the financial condition of FINEOS, future funding requirements, capital management initiatives, taxation considerations, any contractual, legal or regulatory restrictions on the payment of dividends by FINEOS, and any other factors the Directors may consider relevant.

-For further information, see Se ection 4.15
+For further information, see Section 4.15